Azure/AML-Kubernetes/README.md

 * Azure Kubernetes Services
 * AKS Engine
 * AKS on Azure Stack HCI
-* GKE (Google Kubernetes Engine)  (coming with July 2, 2021 release)
+* GKE (Google Kubernetes Engine)
 * Canonical Kubernetes Distribution
-* OpenShift Kubernetes Distribution (coming with July 2, 2021 release)
+* OpenShift Kubernetes Distribution
 * Kubernetes 1.18.x and 1.19.x

+## Release notes

+New features are released at a biweekly cadance.

+**July 2, 2021 Release**

+* New Kubernetes distributions support, OpenShift Kubernetes and GKE (Google Kubernetes Engine).
+* Autoscale support.
+If the user-managed Kubernetes cluster enables the autoscale, the cluster will be automatically scaled out or scaled in according to the volume of active runs and deployments.
+* Performance improvement on job laucher, which shortens the job scheduling time to a great deal.

 ## [Limitations and known issues](./docs/limitations-and-known-issues.md)